rundeck/docs/docs/manual/node-enhancers.md

 # Node Enhancers

 Rundeck offers node enhancers to help you to better organize, manage and keep up to date on the status of your nodes.
-There are three different node enhancers: Attribute Match, Icon and Health Check (Enterprise).
+There are three different node enhancers: Attribute Match, Icon and Health Check (Commercial).

 ## Attribute Match